Stockpile calculator - calculating food supplies for a crisis

-As with any food storage, it's important that you know your own needs very well.
+As with any food storage, you must know your needs very well.

 Some people may not like coffee, while others may not like mushrooms.
-If you are looking for alternatives, make sure they cover your approximate calorie needs.
+If you are seeking alternatives, make sure they cover your approximate calorie needs.

 What do you think of the supply calculator?